shailshouryya/test-project/python/README.md

 # https://stackoverflow.com/questions/34928001/distutils-ignores-changes-to-setup-py-when-building-an-extension

-python setup.py clean --all                           # avoid using cached information rm -r build/                                          # python setup.py clean --all **should** remove all contents of build/, but just in case rm -r project_name.egg-info                           # **should** be updated automatically with both the setup.py and pip install command below, but just in case rm -r package_* example_*                             # remove script generated packages (test_project_python specific, another project will have a different cleaning process) python -m test_project_python.make_nested_py_modules  # build script generated packages (test_project_python specific, another project will have a different build process)
+python setup.py clean --all                           # avoid using cached information rm -r build                                           # python setup.py clean --all **should** remove all contents of build/, but just in case rm -r project_name.egg-info                           # **should** be updated automatically with both the setup.py and pip install command below, but just in case rm -r package_* example_*                             # remove script generated packages (test_project_python specific, another project will have a different cleaning process) python -m test_project_python.make_nested_py_modules  # build script generated packages (test_project_python specific, another project will have a different build process)